joshleveck/TEJ-Projects/README.md

 ## Firefighter Robot:
  - This project I created a robot that traverses a maze to extinguish a flame.
- - Utilized 2 distance sensors and 1 line detector to steer and use a blower fan effectively.
+ - Utilized 2 distance sensors, 1 line detector and 1 infrared sensor to steer and use a blower fan effectively.
  - This was the only bot in the class to successfully extinguish a flame.